egiurleo/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 Per the Transactions specification, drivers internally retry ``commitTransaction`` once if it fails due to a retryable error (as defined in the `Retryable Writes`_ specification).
-Beyond that, applications may manually retry ``commitTransaction`` if it fails with any error bearing the `UnknownTransactionCommitResult`_ error label.
-This label is applied for the the following errors:
+However, there are other errors that qualify as retryable errors and are given the `RetryableWriteError`_ label when they occur during a transaction.
+This label is applied for the following errors:

 .. _Retryable Writes: ../retryable-writes/retryable-writes.rst#terms

-.. _UnknownTransactionCommitResult: ../transactions/transactions.rst#unknowntransactioncommitresult
+..
+RetryableWriteError: ../transactions/transactions.rst#retryablewriteerror

 - Server selection failure
-- Retryable error (as defined in the `Retryable Writes`_ specification)
 - Write concern failure or timeout (excluding UnsatisfiableWriteConcern and UnknownReplWriteConcern)
 - MaxTimeMSExpired errors, ie ``{ok:0, code: 50, codeName: "MaxTimeMSExpired"}``